Small Time Crooks: Critical response

-On Rotten Tomatoes the film has an approval rating of 66% based on reviews from 100 critics, with an average rating of 6.3/10.
+On Rotten Tomatoes, the film has an approval rating of 66% based on reviews from 100 critics, with an average rating of 6.3/10.
 The website's critical consensus reads, "Woody Allen rises from his recent slump with Small Time Crooks.
 A simple, funny movie, Crooks proves Allen still has the touch that made his name synonymous with off-beat comedy."
-On Metacritic the film has an average score of 69 out of 100, based on reviews from 32 critics, indicating "generally positive reviews".
+On Metacritic, the film has an average score of 69 out of 100, based on reviews from 32 critics, indicating "generally positive reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A to F.

 Stephen Holden of The New York Times wrote: "In this sweet, funny wisp of a movie, Mr. Allen shucks off his fabled angst and returns in spirit to those wide-eyed days of yesteryear, before Chekhov, Kafka and Ingmar Bergman invaded his creative imagination."

 Todd McCarthy of Variety magazine called it a "Breezy, enjoyable romp gratifyingly zigzags in directions that aren't apparent at the outset and features some intriguingly personal subtext for longtime Woody watchers."

 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4, and wrote: "Dumb as they (allegedly) are, the characters in Small Time Crooks are smarter, edgier and more original than the dreary crowd in so many new comedies."

 Accolades

-Ullman was nominated for a Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance, and Elaine May won Best Supporting Actress at the National Society of Film Critics Awards for her performance.
+Tracey Ullman was nominated for the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy at the 58th Golden Globe Awards, and Elaine May won the National Society of Film Critics Award for Best Supporting Actress at the 2000 National Society of Film Critics Awards.